Easily achieve a restaurant-style baked potato with that crispy skin and fluffy interior that everyone loves!

 Russet potatoes are the most commonly used for making baked potatoes, because of their high starch content, which lends to a light and fluffy texture once baked.
 You can use other types of potatoes, but they won’t render the same results.

-How long to bake a potato for?
+How long to bake potatoes in the oven?

 There are so many different opinions on what the ideal oven temperature is for making baked potatoes – some say low and slow, others say high.
 I’m in the high camp!
 A higher baking temperature prevents leathery skin.